Does Alabama require paid family or sick leave in 2026?

 This page covers the federal floor (FMLA at 50 employees), the narrow carve-outs that always apply, and the voluntary benchmarks that decide whether your offer letter wins or loses.

 No. Alabama has no state paid family leave law.
-Nine states plus Washington DC do; Alabama is not one of them.
+Fourteen states plus Washington DC have enacted mandatory programmes; Alabama is not one of them.

 There is no state PFL withholding line on an Alabama payslip.
 No claim portal.
 No bond schedule.
 The cost line that adds 0.5 to 1.0 percent of wages in California, New York, or Washington simply does not exist here.